 Both Viewfinder and Live View Shooting

 - When you shoot at high ISO speeds, noise (such as dots of light and banding) may become noticeable.

 - Shooting in high temperatures may cause noise and irregular colors in the image.

-- Frequent shooting over an extended period may cause high internal temperatures and affect image quality.
+- Frequent shooting over an extended period may cause the camera's internal temperature to rise and affect image quality.
 When you are not shooting, always turn off the camera.

 - If you shoot a long exposure while the camera's internal temperature is high, image quality may decline.
 Stop shooting and wait a few minutes before shooting again.

 - If the camera's internal temperature rises from extended shooting or use in hot environments, a white or red icon will appear.

 - The white icon indicates that the image quality of still photos will decline.
 Stop shooting for a while and allow the camera to cool down.

 - Shooting at low ISO speeds instead of high speeds is recommended when the white icon is displayed.

 - The red icon indicates that shooting will soon end automatically.
 Shooting will not be possible again until the camera cools down internally, so stop shooting temporarily or turn off the camera and let it cool down a while.